ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_6.md

 <div class="alert alert-info">
     <strong>Note:</strong>
-    Completing todos is already possible because we defined two-way bindings on the <code>completedProperty</code> in the previous step.
+    Completing todos is already possible, because we defined two-way bindings on the <code>completedProperty</code> in the previous step.
 </div>

 #### Double-click to edit a todo